Though I walk through the Valley of the Shadow of Death, I fear no Evil…

 People are strange.
 It’s a bi-product of boredom.
 Good entertainment commands a premium and when it is in short supply humans have a startling capacity for twisting and warping truth into fantasy.
 They become lost within themselves as they invent grander illusions morphing into characters they themselves can’t recognize.
 In a consumer driven economy I suppose it’s beneficial for Shrinks, drug companies and ancillary businesses.

 Fortune smiled on Gabriel once again, she was never far from him and felt a kinship with the young lad.
 Gabriel had shot off after the puppy instinctively and came upon four pigs which Arthur was harassing.
 At the sight of him with Lochlan close behind the swine scattered.
 Three ran away with Arthur in pursuit of the closest, then the forth, confused by the melee ran straight at the boys.
-Gabriel caught off guard froze, then was pushed aside by an invisible hand as the feral hog brushed by.
+Gabriel caught off guard freezes, then is pushed aside by an invisible hand as the feral hog brushes by.
 Wild pigs had been brought to the Hawaiian Islands by Polynesians around 700 A.D. and were not generally aggressive unless cornered or in defense of offspring.
 This one wanted out and it was after all, his trail.

 Elaborate the above